paldhous/ucb/2014/dataviz/md_raw/class13.md

                      .range([h - padding, padding]);
 ```

-Then, immediately below, add this code to create and format the axes:
+Then, at the end of the script, add this code to create and format the axes:

 ```Javascript
 			//Add axes